 Molly, who holds a B.S. in Biology and a B.A. in Fine Art from Kutztown University, was previously the Farm and Hospitality Manager at Rodale Inc. In her current position, she maintains the ornamental gardens and operates a small organic CSA at the Rodale Institute Founder’s Campus.

 Jonathan graduated from Delaware Valley University with a B.S. in Agribusiness after completing internships as a custom harvester and farm manager for companies including Ocean Spray and Hanover Foods.
 He was previously the part-owner of a vegetable production farm in Reisterstown, MD.

 Prior to working at the Institute, Jeff was the Managing Director, Vice President for Rodale’s Organic Life and Prevention.
 From 2009-2013, he served as Organic Gardening’s associate publisher and publisher.
-Previously, Jeff he as vice president of sales and marketing at LifeTime Fitness and as group publisher at Active Interest Media from 2013-2015, overseeing Yoga Journal and Vegetarian Times.
+Previously, Jeff was vice president of sales and marketing at LifeTime Fitness and group publisher at Active Interest Media from 2013-2015, overseeing Yoga Journal and Vegetarian Times.
 Jeff earned a degree in business marketing from Kutztown University and a postgraduate “Authentic Leadership Certificate” from Naropa University in Boulder, CO.

 Director of Communications

 Diana oversees all marketing and communications including the Rodale Institute website, social media, email marketing, advertising, public relations, and the print publication New Farm.
 She is a graduate of the S.I.
 Newhouse School of Public Communications at Syracuse University.